strangerstudios/pmpro-gift-levels/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= 1.1.1 - 2025-02-27 =
+* ENHANCEMENT: Updated email logic to use the new `PMPro_Email_Template` class to show email template variables when editing email templates in PMPro v3.4+.
+73 (@MaximilianoRicoTabo)

 = 1.1 - 2024-07-31 =
 * ENHANCEMENT: Updated the frontend UI for compatibility with PMPro v3.1. #71 (@dparker1005, @kimcoleman)
 * BUG FIX: Fixed conflict with the PMPro Pay By Check Add On. #70 (@dparker1005)